abrookins/andrewbrookins.com/_posts/2017-06-04-can-you-write-code-on-an-ipad.md

 	<figcaption>My iPad Air 2 and Logitech keyboard</figcaption>
 </figure>

+Without going into too much detail, let's say that I became obsessed with creating an ultralight, thin-client computing environment, and few computers on the market seemed to fit my requirements.

-What I wanted was an ultralight, thin-client computing environment.
-The two-year-old iPad Air 2 that I used occasionally was about the right size and weight, though the idea that I could use iOS for work seemed laughable.
-However, I figured that the iPad could stand in for the device I would one day buy.
+However, my two-year-old iPad Air 2 was about the right size and weight.
+The idea that I could use iOS for work seemed laughable, but I figured that the iPad could stand in for the device I would one day buy.
 And of course, most of the things I did were already cloud-hosted, with native and web applications that ran on phones, tablets, and laptops.

 Despite iOS's limitations, it is very much oriented toward thin-client uses: